-The consolidated statement of financial condition as of June 30, 2018 reflects \$207 million of assets attributable to the Corporation's subsidiaries as well as certain eliminations and adjustments which are not reflected in the Corporation's unaudited statement of financial condition contained in Part II of SEC Form X-17A-5 which is prepared on an unconsolidated basis.
+The consolidated statement of financial condition as of December 31, 2018 reflects \$123 million net of assets attributable to the Corporation's subsidiaries as well as certain eliminations and adjustments which are not reflected in the Corporation's unaudited statement of financial condition contained in Part II of SEC Form X-17A-5 which is prepared on an unconsolidated basis.

-As of June 30, 2018, substantially all of the Corporation's assets and liabilities were carried at fair value or at amounts which approximate such values.
+As of December 31, 2018, substantially all of the Corporation's assets and liabilities were carried at fair value or at amounts which approximate such values.
 Assets and liabilities recorded at fair value include cash equivalents, financial instruments owned, financial instruments sold, but not yet purchased and certain collateralized agreements and financings.
-Assets and liabilities recorded at contractual amounts that approximate fair value include certain collateralized agreements and financings, other receivables and payables and subordinated liabilities.
+Assets and liabilities recorded at contractual amounts that approximate fair value include certain collateralized agreements and financings.
 The fair values of such items are not materially sensitive to shifts in market interest rates because of the limited term to maturity of many of these instruments and/or their variable interest rates.

-(b) Cash and Cash Equivalents
+b) Cash and Cash Equivalents